 CMMS provides the initial data to get PdM rolling

 The information gathered over time regarding asset performance helps to form the starting point and the initial dataset before PdM implementation.
-Though they may be other sources, like hard copy maintenance records and soft copy files, CMMS will provide the most comprehensive and easy to access the source of historical information.
+Though there are other sources like hard copy maintenance records, CMMS will provide the most comprehensive and easy to access source of historical information.

-With condition-monitoring sensor integration, a modern CMMS can automatically create an alert or generate a work order whenever the system detects that an asset is operating outside predefined conditions and parameters.
-These alerts prompt the maintenance team to take action, and they help to significantly minimize unplanned downtime, increase overall efficiency, and lower repair costs.
+A modern CMMS can automatically create an alert or generate a work order whenever sensors detect that an asset is operating outside predefined parameters.
+These alerts prompt the maintenance team to take preventive actions before the machine fails and makes a big mess.

 Generate a “Fill Coolant” task when the level of coolant in the reservoir is getting too low.